HMS Council

 Peter King's main interest is in the history of the iron industry.
 He has recently published A Gazetteer of the British Iron industry 1490-1815 (BAR Publishing: BAR British Series 652, 2020).
 His present area of research concerns river transport in the Sev

-Joint Editor HMS Journal (Managing)
+Joint Editor, HMS Journal

 Therese Kearns